 Train driving licences

-As part of this work, we inspect and monitor train operators’ arrangements for training, competence management and fitness of drivers, and ensure that these do not discriminate unlawfully.
-Conditions for the issue of a train driving licence, which are set out in legislation, include specific medical standards (e.g. vision requirements which drivers are examined against by doctors who are registered by ORR).
+As part of this work, we review operators’ arrangements, such as their training and examination, medical examination, and monitoring arrangements for drivers.
+These reviews can identify any equality concerns.
+The conditions for a train driving licence are set out in legislation and include specific medical standards (e.g. vision and hearing requirements which drivers are examined against by doctors who are registered by ORR).